HAZberi/hello-world-github/README.md

 Considering my short-term goal, I want to get proficient in Javascript and the Javascript Stack (MongoDB - Express - REACT - Node).
 I should be able to make and manage full-blown dynamic web applications and kick-start my career in Full Stack Web Development.

-As far as the long-term goal is concerned, it will be a continued learning process; getting better in what I do, learning new languages and frameworks, working on unique and exciting projects, learning from the best people, getting a mentor, work more efficiently and productively within a dev team or may be setup my own startup.
+As far as the long-term goal is concerned, it will be a continued learning process; getting better in what I do, learning new languages and frameworks, working on unique and exciting projects, learning from the best people, getting a mentor, work more efficiently and productively within a dev team or may be launch my own startup.